 Meditation is an antidote to modern life.
 More and more people are beginning to understand this.
 Most of the world is now either planning to shift or has already shifted to this divine and magical world of meditation.
-However, there are some donts of meditation that you should keep in mind before beginning.
+However, there are some don’ts of meditation.
+Here are a few rules of meditation that are good to keep in mind before beginning.

 How Not to Meditate

 Many people ask me if there’s a wrong way to meditate.
 I always have to laugh just a little bit, but then I always answer the same: meditating is like going to the gym.
 A little is better than none, some types are more beneficial than others, but as long as you don’t overexert yourself, you’re going to get some benefits.